erkexzcx/Lithuanian-dictionary-generator/README.md

 ## How do I use it?

 ### Checkboxes
-1. __Starts with uppercase__ - change first letter of each word to UPPERcase
-2. __Starts with lowercase__ - change first letter of each word to lowercase
-3. __Convert endings__ - change given endings for each word (e.g. `erikas` becomes `eriko` etc...)
-4. __Append text__ - append given text after each word (e.g. `erikas` becomes `erikas123` or erikas` becomes `erikas!!!` etc...)
+Hover the mouse over any checkbox to understand what it does.
+The text next to checkboxes is quite self explanatory and easy to understand.

-### Text areas
+### Textareas
 1. __Endings textarea__ - these endings must be provided in a form of `change_what=>change_to`.
-Separated by new line. you should not edit this textarea, unless you find it needed to change some rare endings of some words.
+Separated by new line.
+You should not edit this textarea, unless you need to change some very rare endings of some words.
+P.S.
+If you find such words - create issue on Github for me to fix this.
 2. __Append words textarea__ - these must be separated by new line.
-Mostly used for numbers, but you can append anything you want, like `_bro` or `-admin`.
+Mostly used for numbers, but you can append anything you want, like `###` or `-admin`.
 Depends on what you are trying to achieve.

-### Remaining 2 checkboxes
-To understand what remaining 2 checkboxes do, you need to understand the way application process words:
-1. step: Convert case of first letter.
-2. step: Change endings of the words.
-3. step: Append text to the end of each word.

-So these checkboxes:
-1. __Also include words with original endings__ - If checked, all original words generated from __1. step__ will not be added to output dictionary.
-2. __Also include words without these__ - If checked, all original words generated from __2. step__ will not be added to output dictionary.